wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 	docker run -it --rm -e DISPLAY="YOUR_IP_ADDRESS:0.0" -v <local_data_folder>:<container_data_folder> \
 	mahmed/bacpipe python ./Pipeline.py unix

-#	-e connects the container X11 with the local machine, you need to put your IP address (use ipconfig command)
+#	-e connects the container X11 with the local machine, you need to put your IP address (using ipconfig)
 #	-v maps the required folders from the local machine to the docker container.
 ```
 BacPipe software can be downloaded from the release section here (https://github.com/wholeGenomeSequencingAnalysisPipeline/BacPipe/releases)